etsaone/etsa/Constitution.md

 ## Section 4

-The Supreme Court or the Chief Justice cannot start any proceedings and sessions by itself.

-A judge can never sue any other person by themselves.
-Someone who is not a judge will need to file a lawsuit.

 If a judge is directly or indirectly involved in some case, they should not preside over that case to avoid bias.
-A monarch has the right to stop a judge from hearing a case if they find any pre-involvement of the judge in the case.
+The Monarchy has the right to stop a judge from hearing a case if they find any pre-involvement of the judge in the case.

 ## Section 5

-The sitting President, Vice President, the Speaker and members of the Executive staff & the Police Officers cannot hold the position of the Chief Justice in any way whatsoever.
+The sitting President, Vice President, the Speaker of the House, the elected members in the Congress, members of the Executive staff & the Police Officers cannot hold the position of a Judge in any way whatsoever.

 ## Section 6

-The office term of the Chief Justice, is of one months.
+The office term of the Chief Justice, is of one month.

-At the end of every Presidential term, on 25th day of the month, the sitting  President can appoint any member from the commonwealth as a judge-select.
+At the end of every Chief Justice term, or if the position of the Chief Justice is vacant, the sitting President can appoint any member from the commonwealth as a chief-justice-select.

+The President can also appoint Associate Justices (justice-select), if their position is vacant.

-If the judge-select gets 50%+ majority YAY votes in the senate, the judge-select gets sworned in as the Chief Justice on the same day when the new President gets sworned.
+If a justice-select gets 50%+ majority votes in the Senate, the judge-select gets sworned in as the Chief Justice.

-If the judge-select does not get sworned in, the next President may choose to appoint a new judge-select and try to get approval thereof by the senate majority vote.

 ## Section 7

-A chief justice can never ever be impeached.
-The chief justice loses office only if the term ends or if they resign or if they die.
+To impeach a sitting Judge, Congress shall require 75%+ majority votes in both the House and the Senate, and shall also require the consent of the sitting President, and the last former unique President.

 ## Section 8